Mounting HPC4 folder to HPC3 using SSHFS tool

 Remark: User credential is required to provide to mount the remote folder.

-As a result, ~/mntdrv is mounted to the remote folder and you can copy in/out files in this folder as usual.
+As a result, the remote <hpc4 directory> is mounted on HPC3 <hpc3 directory>, and you can copy in/out files in this folder as usual.

 You may test if the drive mounted sucessfully